-100g butter, melted (extra) for coating pastry sheets
+100g unsalted butter, melted plus extra for coating pastry sheets

 50g icing sugar, for decoration

-2. Shape dough into a ball, coat with 1 tsp oil, and put on a plate.
+Shape dough into a ball, coat with 1 teaspoon of oil, and put on a plate.
 Cover with a clean tea towel and let dough rest in a warm place for 1 hour.

-3. In the meantime, prepare the strudel filling by melting the butter in a pan, adding the breadcrumbs and roasting until golden brown.
+In the meantime, prepare the strudel filling by melting the butter in a pan, adding the breadcrumbs and roasting until golden brown.
 Peel, core and quarter the apples, then cut each quarter into thin slices.
-Toss them with lemon juice, the sugar and spice, then add the sultanas, almonds (optional) and the apple juice; lastly, add the breadcrumbs.
+Toss them with lemon juice, the sugar and spice, then add the sultanas, almonds (optional) and the apple juice.
+Lastly, add the breadcrumbs.

-6. With the wider side of the pastry facing you, carefully distribute the apple filling close to the edge, roughly about 1/3 into the dough.
+With the wider side of the pastry facing you, carefully distribute the apple filling close to the edge, roughly about a third into the dough.
 Make sure the edge is well buttered, then roll up the pastry into a fat log, away from you, keeping the filling in place as you roll and folding the edge in to seal it inside.
 Slide it onto the baking tray.
-Brush the outside of the pastry with melted butter and bake for 30 min., until it is crisp and golden.
+Brush the outside of the pastry with melted butter and bake for 30 minutes, until it is crisp and golden.

 Dust with icing sugar when cooled down or serve, still warm, with your favourite ice cream or cream.